thuehn/Minstrel-Blues/README.md

 about practical ressource allocation in WiFi networks at the Technical University of Berlin.

 # Contributions
-- joint rate and power control in WiFi networks to increase spacial reuse and hence sum-network throughput
+- joint rate and power control in WiFi networks to increase spacial reuse by lowering interference to the necessary level and hence increase sum-network throughput in todays WiFi networks
-- cross-layer algorithm Minstrel-Blues for 802.11b/g/a WiFi hardware
+- cross-layer algorithm Minstrel-Blues for off-the-shelf 802.11b/g/a WiFi hardware
-- new joint utility function to specify user preferences by setting a weighting factor
+- new joint utility function to specify user preferences for lowering transmit power with respect to throughput reduction
-- Linux kernel implementation, validation, performance evaluation with legacy Minstrel
+- Linux kernel implementation, validation, performance evaluation with legacy Minstrel & Minstrel_HT

 # Current Goals
-1. integration of Blues into Minstrel-HT to supprt IEEE 802.11n/ac hardware
+1. integration of Blues into Minstrel-HT to supprt IEEE 802.11b/g/a/n/ac hardware
-2. get a well structured set of patches to enable Linux ubstream acceptance & final intregration
+2. get a well structured set of patches to enable Linux ubstream acceptance & final kernel intregration
-3. validate and analyse Minstrel-Blues performance in different environments
+3. validate and analyse Minstrel-Blues performance in different WiFi environments

 ## How to use Minstrel-Blues ?
 (my development environment is Linux LEDE on embedded routers driving Atheros ath9k WiFi hardware)